310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/chiaki_2.md

               Aren't they growing to be so reliable and strong?
 Why, Nagumo even accompanied me to the bathroom at nigh—

               Woops, haha, no, no!
-We just so *happened* to be going to the same place, really!
+We just so *happened* to come across each other on the way there, really!
 Fuhahahaha…☆
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">